top of page

 Gotu Kola

 Otherwise known as Pennywort, Gotu Kola is an herbaceous vegetable herb much used in island dishes; and popular in Ayurvedic medicine.
-It is a member of the parsley family, and highly regarded as perhaps as one of the most spiritual of all herbs
+It is a member of the parsley family, and is highly regarded as perhaps as one of the most spiritual of all herbs

 Ghee